Shelly855/connect4-basic-ml-agent/README.md

 # Connect 4 – Basic ML Agent

-This project folder contains the notebook and model used to train a basic machine learning agent for Connect 4.
-Running it is **not required** for using the final game.
+This repository contains the notebook and model used to train a basic machine learning agent for Connect 4.
+Running it is **not required** for using the [final game](https://github.com/Shelly855/connect4-ai).

 ---